cruppstahl/minicms/README.md

     [x] use templating to add title, description
     [x] Check css and html with a linter, and format them properly [x] use templating to add navigation links
-    [x] cmd line args ("create --template=business-card-01") then copy this template to a new (clean!) subdirectory!
+    [x] cmd line args ("create business-card-01 --out=directory") then copy this template to a new (clean!) subdirectory!

 [ ] Build automated tests
+    [x] Support config option "dump template --out=directory" [x] Dump the whole context (including configuration, navigation etc) to a file ($out/context.json)
+    [x] Also include the LookupIndex in the dump
-    [ ] Create html files for a whole site, dump it to a temporary directory [ ] Also dump the whole context (including configuration, navigation etc) [ ] Don't forget to dump all the routes (if possible) [ ] Then compare this against .golden files
+    [x] Create html files for a whole site, dump them to a temporary directory [ ] Then compare the output against .golden files [ ] Use fs.Walk in filesystem.go instead of storing Directory/Subdirectories

 [ ] Migrate crupp.de to the new solution
 	[ ] automate the deployment, e.g. in a docker container